surveysolutions/docs/content/release-notes/version-21-05/index.md

 The new version 21.05 brings the following new features:

-1. User management across workspaces;
+1. User management across workspaces
-1. Multiple workspaces on the tablets;
+1. Multiple workspaces on the tablets
-1. Own-passwords enforcement;
+1. Own-passwords enforcement
 1. CAPI/CAWI Switch
 1. Dynamic filters
 1. Exposed variables